Anderson Dental

 We're Ready to Help!

-Full mouth reconstruction is a process through which your dentist combines multiple dental procedures into one comprehensive treatment plan.
+Full mouth reconstruction involves your dentist using multiple dental procedures for one comprehensive treatment plan.
 This is for people with severe dental issues that affect most or all of their teeth and gums.
 Unlike cosmetic-only treatments in which appearance is the main concern, your dentist is working to restore your chewing and bite function while also creating a beautiful smile.

 Your treatment plan may include:

-At Anderson Dental, we’ll ensure that your plan is customized to meet your unique needs.
+At Anderson Dental, your full smile reconstruction dentists will ensure that your plan is customized to meet your unique needs.
 Your plan will depend on your oral health, time, budget, and personal goals.
 This process will kick off with your dentist running advanced diagnostics, including digital imaging, to fully understand your oral health status.
 They’ll take the time to sit down with you and discuss your results and build a treatment plan that works for you.
 We’ll also work with you to minimize discomfort and give you the best results.

 The Ultimate Goal: Restoring Function, Health, and Aesthetics